Admission Schedule

 Overhead view of student studying on laptop in a room with geometric concrete designs.

-Ready for more education, but not ready to commit to a master's program?
-Consider applying as a non-matriculated student.
 Our program offers the opportunity to enroll in graduate-level courses without the need to complete a degree.
 And since all non-matriculated courses are taught online, there is no need to travel.
-Through a selection of our online electives, you can expand your expertise on constitutional government, civics, and law through rigorous study and live discussion, led by our expert faculty.
+Our online summer electives give you the chance to expand your expertise on constitutional government, civics, and law through rigorous study and live discussion, led by our expert faculty.

 Restrictions

 University policy states that students who are denied graduate program admission or do not meet the minimum university requirements shall not be admitted as non-matriculated graduate students.
 This means that applicants who have been denied admission to the program may not be considered for non-matriculated attendance in the same academic year.

 After the start of a new admissions cycle, denied applicants are once again welcome to apply for non-matriculated and matriculated attendance.

 We cannot accept international students at this time.